 • You cannot product change between business and personal cards

-With an Amex Charge Card (although Amex doesn’t call them charge cards anymore), you have no pre-set spending limit, but you are required to pay your Charge Card balance in full every month.
-You can’t downgrade an Amex charge card to a credit card.
-But you can downgrade to a charge card with a lower annual fee.
-American Express currently publicly offers three charge cards to customers: American Express® Green Card, American Express® Gold Card, and The Platinum Card® from American Express.
+With the cards formerly referred to as Charge Cards (although Amex doesn’t call them charge cards anymore), you have no pre-set spending limit, but you are required to pay your Card balance in full every month, except for a portion of your balance which is eligible for the pay over time feature.
+You can’t downgrade an Amex card with a Centurion image on it to a regular credit card, but you can downgrade to a Centurion image card with a lower annual fee.
+American Express currently publicly offers three cards to customers: American Express® Green Card, American Express® Gold Card, and The Platinum Card® from American Express.
 Each card comes with an annual fee, the lowest of which is $150 (American Express Green Card).

 It is worth noting that the co-branded Amex Platinum cards, the most common of which is the Charles Schwab Amex Platinum, cannot be downgraded at all.
 There is another trick to note here with downgrading charge cards, American Express has their “once in a lifetime” rule for welcome bonuses.
 This means you can only get a bonus once per card.
 But the Charles Schwab Platinum counts as a separate card from the regular Platinum, so you could, in theory, downgrade to green from Platinum and then re-apply at a later date for the Charles Schwab Platinum and get another welcome bonus.

-Here are the groupings for Charge Card product changes:
+Here are the groupings for Centurion Image card product changes:

 Business Green <> Business Gold <> Business Platinum